Battle of Mount Longdon: Aftermath

-The battle lasted twelve hours and had been costly to both sides.
-3 PARA lost seventeen killed during the battle; one Royal Engineer attached to 3 PARA also died.
-Two of the 3 PARA dead – Privates Ian Scrivens and Jason Burt – were only seventeen years old, and Private Neil Grose was killed on his 18th birthday.
-Forty British paratroopers were wounded.
-A further four Paras and one REME craftsman were killed and seven paratroopers wounded in the two-day shelling that followed, directed by Sub-Lieutenant Marcelo de Marco of the 5th Marines on Tumbledown Mountain.
-Several Paras were also wounded by the counter-fire directed by the Argentine Forward Artillery Observation Officer (Major Guillermo Nani) on Wireless Ridge on the night of 13–14 June.
-Another eight Paras had been wounded in an earlier friendly fire incident.
-A Royal Marine Commando Sapper (Sergeant Peter Thorpe) was also wounded on the western lower slopes of Mount Longdon in the daylight hours of 12 June, when he was sent forward to assist a number of injured members of an artillery battery trapped inside a disabled Snowcat tracked vehicle that had run into a minefield.
+The twelve-hour battle was costly for both sides.
+3 PARA lost 17 soldiers, including a Royal Engineer attached to the unit.
+Among the dead, Privates Ian Scrivens and Jason Burt were just 17, and Private Neil Grose was killed on his 18th birthday.
+Forty British paratroopers were initially reported wounded, with B Company's Private Mick Southall noting that only one NCO, Colin Edwards, remained standing in Major Mike Argue's company after the intense fighting.

+"We took a hammering," Southall said, with soldiers promoted in the field to replace fallen leaders.

+Lance-Corporal Paul Moore, a parachute engineer that took part in the battle says that apart from the killed and wounded in the battalion, another 30 or more British paratroopers had suffered minor injuries.
+Several dozen Paras had been concussed and rendered temporarily no-combat effective after having been hit on their helmets and webbing in the night-battle and subsequent Argentine bombardments or immobilised by the cold and wet climate and evacuated with Sergeant Graham Colbeck from the Milan Anti-tank Platoon reporting the British battalion strength down by some 120 men.

+Subsequent Argentine shelling over two days killed four more Paras, a REME craftsman and wounded another seven.
+Argentine counter-fire on Wireless Ridge during the night of 13–14 June also caused several injuries.
+Earlier on 12 June, Royal Marine Sergeant Peter Thorpe was wounded while assisting injured artillerymen trapped in a Snowcat disabled in a minefield.

 The Argentines suffered 31 dead, 120 wounded, and 50 taken prisoner.

 Lance-Corporal Vincent Bramley was patrolling the western half of Mount Longdon when he was confronted with the full horror of the night combat.
 The 3 PARA NCO and keen writer stumbled upon the bodies of five Paratroopers killed by Neirotti's 3rd Platoon.

 A few bullets whizzed overhead and smashed into the rocks.
 A corporal shouted that Tumbledown was firing at us.
 We ran into a tight gap in the path [and] came to an abrupt halt, as it was a dead end.
 Four or five bodies lay sprawled there, close together.
 This time they were our own men: the camouflaged Para smocks hit my eyes immediately.
 CSM [Company-Sergeant-Major] Weeks was standing over them like a guardian, screaming at some of his men to cover the further end of the path and a small crest.
 The CSM and Sergeant P [Pettinger] exchanged quick words.
 I wasn't listening; my mind was totally occupied with looking into the crags for the enemy.
 I turned and looked at our own lads, dead on the ground, mowed down when they tried to rush through this gap.
 I felt both anger and sadness.
 The CSM's face showed the strain of having seen most of his company either wounded or shot dead.
 That night's fighting was written in every line of his face.